 Will you be making more money in the future?
 Do you have investments that you expect to grow?
 Will you still be owning a large home in 20-years?
 Or, do you intend to downsize your tangible assets as you age, such as when the kids leave home?

 Valuing what your net worth will look like in the future will give you a good idea of how much life insurance you are going to need.

 3. Work with an agent who specializes in Diabetes Life Insurance.

 When you are purchasing life insurance, you always want to shop around and find the best policy, given your financial objectives.
 Unfortunately, many life insurance agents are not properly trained, to work with the Diabetes community.

 Many agents will provide FAKE quotes, meaning that the rates they show are not realistic.
 They do this to trick you into applying for coverage.
 Then, after you go thru the underwriting process, your rates come back much, much higher.
 You don’t have to worry about this, when you work with Diabetes Life Solutions.
 We’ll only provide you with REAL and ACCURATE information from the very beginning.

-When you are laddering your insurance, you are buying multiple policies.
+When you are choosing life insurance ladder strategy, you are buying multiple policies.
 Therefore, you want to know that you are getting the best deal possible.
 Contacting an independent agent at Diabetes Life Solutions is a great way to see this through successfully.
 Many of our clients save 20% to 30% on their life insurance premiums, when working with us.
 This leads to substantial savings over the life time of life insurance policies.

 What is the Application Process?